 - Sainsbury’s 16.5%

 Supermarkets on Facebook are falling way behind much smaller and fitter brands

 There are 64.1 million people in the UK and there are 24.6 million households in the UK and collectively the big four supermarkets control 74% of the UK Grocery Market.
 Let’s see how they perform online:

-- Sainsbury’s – 1.09m Facebook likes with between 1 and 3 posts per day and many posts gaining ‘nicer’ responses from customers.
+- Sainsbury’s – 1.09m Facebook likes with between 1 and 3 posts per day.
+Plus, many posts gaining ‘nicer’ responses from customers.

 Though the only supermarket that really communicates and leads us to believe that there is a human being behind the posts is Morrisons.
-Some of their posts are one liners with no pictures that introduce themselves, e.g. ‘Good morning, good morning to you – Lotty’, or ‘Let’s get this show on the road.
+Some of their posts are one-liners with no pictures that introduce themselves, e.g. ‘Good morning, good morning to you – Lotty’, or ‘Let’s get this show on the road.
 We’re ready, are you? – Shabana’.
-This personal touch might not be achieving the likes that Morrisons need yet, but we believe that this approach will earn them a lot of brownie points on the Facebook engagement statistics.
+This personal touch might not be achieving the likes that Morrisons need yet.
+Though we believe that this approach will earn them a lot of brownie points on Facebook engagement statistics.
 Interestingly, on Facebook, the category chosen by Morrisons and Tesco is ‘Retail and Consumer Merchandise’, whereas Sainsbury’s chose the category of ‘Shopping & Retail’, and Asda chose ‘Company’.
 Does this demonstrate a lack of attention to detail by Asda?